When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Mortgage – A type of loan used to purchase residential or commercial real property.

-- Mortgage-backed Security – A collection of mortgage debts that are packaged and sold to investors who want exposure to real estate but do not want to buy and sell actual properties.
+- Mortgage-backed Security – A collection of mortgage debts packaged and sold to investors who want exposure to real estate but do not want to buy and sell actual properties.

 - Mutual Fund – An investment fund that pools together investors’ money to purchase a diverse portfolio of holdings.